 There were a ton of co-headlines in 2016, with Foals, Disclosure, Biffy Clyro and Fall Out Boy all taking turns to close out their respective days.
 Red Hot Chili Peppers were the only band to headline on their own.

-The line-up for this year is beginning to take shape.
-Kasabian, Eminem and Muse will all headline, while you'll also be able to see Bastille, Two Door Cinema Club, Major Lazer, Haim, Giggs and more.
+Kasabian, Eminem and Muse all headlined last year, while fans were also able to see Bastille, Two Door Cinema Club, Major Lazer, Haim, Giggs and more.